puffscoin/ens/docs/implementers.rst

 Implementer's Guide
 *******************

-This section is intended to provide guidance for anyone wanting to implement tools and applications that use ENS, or custom resolvers within ENS.
+This section is intended to provide guidance for anyone wanting to implement tools and applications that use PUFFScoin-ENS, or custom resolvers within ENS.

 Writing a resolver
 ==================